8bit-wraith/cloud-init-pxe/PROJECT-SUMMARY.md

-# netboot.xyz Studio - Project Summary
+# Cloud-Init-PXE - Project Summary

 ## 🎯 What We've Built

-We've completely transformed netboot.xyz from a dated, fragmented interface into **netboot.xyz Studio** - a unified, modern web application that combines PXE boot management with cloud-init configuration in one beautiful interface.
+We've completely transformed Cloud-Init-PXE from a dated, fragmented interface into **Cloud-Init-PXE** - a unified, modern web application that combines PXE boot management with cloud-init configuration in one beautiful interface.

 ## 🚀 Key Achievements